dloscutoff/pipdoc/docs/Operator list.md

 <code>FNa</code> Unary filter negated: keep items from iterable `a` which are falsey

 <code>aFUb</code> Filter-unpack: keep items from iterable `b` which return truthy results when function `a` is called with the item unpacked into zero or more function arguments

+<code>aFXb</code> Filter indexes: List of indexes into iterable `b` which return truthy results when function `a` is called with the index and the item as arguments

+<code>FXa</code> Unary filter indexes: List of indexes of truthy items in iterable `a`

 <code>aGTb</code> String greater than